phananh1010/gmu-hopper-python-installation/README.md

 # INTRODUCTION
 Installing developing environment can be a big hassle, especially on third party platform where we do not have root permission.
 Thus, using tools such as Docker can help facilitate this step.
+Provided that the Docker or similar framwork such as Singularity is enabled.
 In this file, I note the steps required to create a Docker container, and install it in GMU cloud platform.

 # SECTION I: create custome docker image
 ### STEP 0: install docker